DJilanov/Pingdom_Data_Fetcher/README.md

 Pingdom Data Fetcher is available under the MIT license.
 See the LICENSE file for more info.

 ## Special thanks to Emil Katzarski for the code assistance while creating it!

+## Special thanks to Stefo Dantchovski for the documentation assistance while creating it!